-Another potential risk is that without proper preparation and coordination, there could be a need for an unplanned shutdown during construction that would have a significant impact on TriMet's service and add additional cost to the Project.
+Without proper preparation and coordination, there could be a need for an unplanned shutdown during construction that would have a significant impact on TriMet's service and add additional cost to the Project.

 Finding: A negotiated procurement will allow the contractor to weigh in on any issues that they anticipate may arise during construction, heading off costly delays to this Project during construction.
-By extension, avoiding delays to this Project will avoid additional impacts during the Burnside Bridge project.